mjal/maxime.lalis.se/content/posts/usecases-of-proxy-voting.md

 In this case, a trusted third party, typically a Certificate Authority (CA) could regenerate credentials on behalf of a voter who has lost their public key.

-In cases of lost credentials (or even logging with another device) the CA would be able to regenerate new credentials after verifying the user's identity (for example by email and phone).
+In cases of lost credentials (or even logging in with another device) the CA would be able to regenerate new credentials after verifying the user's identity (for example by email and phone).

 This process must be done with care, only in rare cases, and warnings should be issued.

-Note: In the case of one-out-of-many signatures, it is not possible to remove a credential, but we could rely on revocation certificates that sign delegation to NULL, effectively "burning" a serial.
+Note: In the case of [zerocoin signatures](), it is not possible to remove a credential, but we could rely on revocation certificates that sign delegation to NULL, effectively "burning" a serial.